Black Seminoles: Colonial era

-Not all the slaves escaping south found military service in St. Augustine to their liking.
-More escaped slaves sought refuge in wilderness areas in northern Florida, where their knowledge of tropical agriculture—and resistance to tropical diseases—served them well.
-Most of the black people who pioneered Florida were Gullah people who escaped from the rice plantations of South Carolina (and later Georgia).
-As Gullah, they had developed an Afro-English based Creole, along with cultural practices and African leadership structure.
-The Gullah pioneers built their own settlements based on rice and corn agriculture.
+In St. Augustine, not all freedom seekers found military service to their liking.
+More fugitive slaves sought refuge in wilderness areas in northern Florida, where their knowledge of tropical agriculture—and resistance to tropical diseases—served them well.
+The majority of Africans who pioneered Florida were Gullah people who escaped from the rice plantations of South Carolina (and later Georgia).
+As Gullah, they developed distinct cultural practices and African leadership structure.
+Black pioneers built their own settlements based on rice and corn agriculture.
 They became allies of Creek and other Native Americans escaping into Florida from the Southeast at the same time.
 In Florida, they developed the Afro-Seminole Creole, which they spoke with the growing Seminole tribe.